JasonStaubach/JasonStaubach/README.md

 ### Hi there 👋
 I'm Jason Staubach, a Fullstack Developer who graduated from App Academy

-I'm currently working on a Spotify-like app
+I am currently working on a Spotify-like app

 I am looking for new opportunites